jupyter/docker-stacks/docs/using/faq.md

 ## How to persist user data

-There are 2 types of data, which you might want to persist.
+There are two types of data, which you might want to persist.

 1. If you want to persist your environment (i.e. packages installed by `mamba`, `conda`, `pip`, `apt-get`, and so on), then you should create an inherited image and install packages only once while building your Dockerfile.